cindyli/qi-dashboard-frontend-demo/README.md

     // Call the createContributorsPanel function with arguments for the
     // repo + selector for the container to inject results into var contributorsPanel = gpii.qualityInfrastructure.frontEnd.createContributorsPanel(repo, "#contributors");

+    // Call the createCiResultsPanel function with arguments for the
+    // repo + selector for the container to inject results into var ciResultsPanel = gpii.qualityInfrastructure.frontEnd.createCiResultsPanel(repo, "#ci-results");
 </script>
 ```